 INPUT EAX = 80000000H: Returns CPUID's Highest Value for Extended Processor Information

 When CPUID executes with EAX set to 0H, the processor returns the highest value the processor recognizes for returning extended processor information.
-The value is returned in the EAX register (see Table 1-4) and is processor specific.
+The value is returned in the EAX register and is processor specific.